Sau2001rabh/Sau2001rabh/Readme.md

 <p align="center"><b><font size="7">I'm Saurabh Siddharth </font></b></p>

 <p align="center"><i>I am a Software Developer who is very enthusiastic about learning and exploring new technologies.
 I'm always looking for innovative solutions that would be useful for common people or developer communities.
-Pursing Integrated Dual degree in Metallurgical Engineering from Indian Institute of Technology (Banaras Hindu University) Varanasi.
-I believe to write a program that can be understood and improved, not a program that makes circuits work only.</i></p>
+Currently, I am pursuing an Integrated Dual degree in Metallurgical Engineering from the Indian Institute of Technology (Banaras Hindu University) Varanasi.
+I believe in writing a program that can be understood and improved, not a program that makes circuits work only.</i></p>
 <br>
 <br>